rednels/CountDownChronometer/README.md

 TIPS
 --------------

-1. `setTime(seconds,baseTime)`can count down the time from baseTime you give.
+1. `setTime(seconds,baseTime,currentTime)`can count down the time from baseTime you give.

 LISENCE